Hyle-org/devhub-hyle/docs/concepts/pipelined-proving.md

 Read more on the content of blob and proof transactions on our [transaction page](./transaction.md).

-To address base state conflicts, Hylé splits operations into two transactions:
+To address base state conflicts, Hyli splits operations into two transactions:

 1. **Blob-transaction**: outlines a state change for sequencing.
 2. **Proof-transaction**: provides a proof of the state change for settlement.

-From Hylé’s perspective, the blob-transaction's content does not matter: it simply represents incoming information that your contract will process.
+From Hyli’s perspective, the blob-transaction's content does not matter: it simply represents incoming information that your contract will process.
 For a developer, **sequencing** provides you with a fixed order and timestamp before proving begins.
 Once the transactions are sequenced, the provers can easily know upon which state they should base their proof.
 As a developer, you can also decide on how much information is disclosed in your blob-transaction: this is app-specific.

 **Settlement** happens when the corresponding proof transaction is verified and added to a block.
 During settlement, unproven blob transactions linked to the contract are executed in their sequencing order.